Sunday, February 19, 2017

 Since emotion is the basic mechanism that drives feeling and therefore determines choice in the primitive brain, we need a simple model of emotion to describe quantum feeling.
 The integration of five emotion dimensions represents human feeling reasonably well with the notion that feeling is how we choose to excite or inhibit action and therefore feeling is singular even while emotion has five dimensions.
 While rational thought occupies much of consciousness, the primitive thought of emotion and memory are how people really choose with quantum free will.

-People make choices about family and community by the bonding emotions of compassion and conflicting emotion of selfishness.
+People make choices about family and community by the bonding emotions of compassion pride and conflicting emotions of selfishness and shame.
 Compassion is how people bond and selfishness is how people conflict.
 All people must have compassion for bonding to others and yet all people must also be selfish just to survive and even more selfish to accumulate and share their wealth with even more compassion.

-We maintain a social order with the emotions of pride and shame for belonging and setting standards and ethics that help people bond to civilization.
+We maintain a social order with the emotions of pride and shame for accepting group authority and setting standards and ethics that help people bond to those groups.
 Civilization's laws and norms are a kind of contract that we believe in and pride and shame are the emotions that drive choices to keep that contract.

 Finally, joy and misery are sort of the kind of residual primitive emotions that help people be satisfied or dissatisfied with actions in their lives.
 Misery can drive people to make changes in their lives just as joy can show that life is desirable.
 Laughter is an expression of joy even while crying is an expression of misery.
 Surprise is a combination of joy and the pleasure of discovery as opposed to a separate emotion.